Tarunb0/DevOps-docs-hub/jenkins/jenkins-install-containerization-tools.md

 # Setup Containerization Tools on Jenkins

-here are the comprehensive and the detailed steps for installing Docker and Kubernetes CLI (kubectl) on a Jenkins server:
+Here are the comprehensive and the detailed steps for installing Docker and Kubernetes CLI (kubectl) on a Jenkins server:

 1. **Installing Docker**: